msupply-foundation/orientation/First Week Resources/Project-01.md

 # Introducing 👋🏼

 * **Goal**: Introduce yourself
-* **Timeline**: Within the first week of you joining Sussol
+* **Timeline**: Within the first week of you joining The mSupply Foundation
 * **Length**: Approximately 300 words

 The goal of this blogging project is to introduce yourself, and get used to using Github and PRs!

 The brief is very simple: **write a little about yourself**.

-We have a template [here](https://github.com/sussol/orientation/blob/main/Sussol%20People/intro_template.md) that you can use as a start but you are welcome to add anything you like!
+We have a template [here](https://github.com/openmsupply/orientation/blob/main/TMF%20People/intro_template.md) that you can use as a start but you are welcome to add anything you like!

 Some optional topics for you to add: